David-Mem/SC2002-Assignment/TESTING_GUIDE.md

 **Description**: Verify student can accept successful placement

 **Pre-conditions**:
-- Student has successful application
+- Student has successful application (from TC018)
 - No confirmed placement yet

 **Steps**:
 1. Login as student
 2. Select "4.
 Accept Internship Placement"
 3. View successful applications
-4. Enter number to accept
+4. Enter application number to accept: `1`

 **Expected Result**:
-- Placement confirmed
+- "Internship placement confirmed successfully!"
-- Message: "All other applications have been withdrawn"
+- "All other applications have been withdrawn."
 - Other applications status = WITHDRAWN
-- Available slots decremented
+- Available slots decremented in internship

 ---